igvteam/juicebox.js/examples/figures/readme.txt

 Example of an "interactive figure".
-From